mpv-player/mpv/DOCS/man/vo.rst

     ``no-colorkey``
         Disables color-keying.

+    ``buffers=<number>``
+        Number of image buffers to use for the internal ringbuffer (default: 2).
+        Increasing this will use more memory, but might help with the X server not responding quickly enough if video FPS is close to or higher than the display refresh rate.

 ``x11`` (X11 only)
     Shared memory video output driver without hardware acceleration that works whenever X11 is present.